-Prerequisite: completion of all 500 level courses or the consent of the Director of the MBA program.
+Prerequisite: completion of all 500 level courses or the consent of Director of the MBA program.

 Designed to provide the student with an understanding of the nature of management control systems, this course places particular emphasis on organizational structure and the control process.
-Various applications of the 'responsibility center' concept are examined as well as planning, budgeting and terms suitable to the organization and its objectives and hides consideration of both profit oriented and non-profit mizations.
+Various applications of the 'responsibility center' concept are examined as well as planning, budgeting and performance appraisal.
+The emphasis is on the design of systems suitable to the organization and its objectives and includes consideration of both profit oriented and non-profit organizations.